The Voice of Poland: Selection process and format

 The blind auditions feature approximately 100 contestants who were selected during non-televised production pre-castings.
-At the beginning of the performance, the coaches have their backs turned to the participants, and if one of the coaches wants to take on a participant, he turns to face him and the singer is automatically placed on his team.
-If more than one coach is turned away, the singer chooses the coach they want to work with.
-In the first four editions and from the tenth, blind auditions end with the selection of 12 contestants.
-The size of the teams, however, varied over the editions: in the fifth and ninth, the teams had 13 members each, and in the sixth, seventh and eighth, 14.
+At the beginning of the performance, the coaches have their backs turned to the participants, and if one of the coaches wants to take on a participant, they press their buttons and turn around to the singer who is automatically placed on his team.
+If more than one coach is turned around, the singer chooses the coach they want to work with.
+In the first four seasons and from the tenth, blind auditions end with the selection of 12 contestants.
+The size of the teams, however, varied over the seasons (13 in seasons 5 and 9; 14 in seasons 6 to 8; and 15 in season 14).